A quick and easy Instant Pot Chicken Curry Recipe

 - ½ medium tomato, diced small or food processed

-- 1 tbsp chicken/garam masala (depending on spice level)
+- 1 tablespoon chicken/garam masala (depending on spice level)

 - 4 oz water